rajannpatel/ubuntupbx/README.md

         --description="Incoming RTP and UDPTL media streams from Flowroute"
     ```

     The Flowroute incoming RTP and UDPTL media streams firewall rule permits incoming UDP traffic to Asterisk's RTP and UDPTL ports from any IP address in the world.
-It is so permissive that the following Telnyx-specific ingress rule is redundant:
+It is so permissive that the following Telnyx and T38Fax specific ingress rules are redundant, but included for below for completeness:

     #### Telnyx